 Published

-This is the single number that separates guest-invite outreach from every other outbound channel.
+The top of the funnel, and the clearest signal that the ask itself changes behaviour.
 A cold email asks a stranger for their time; a podcast invitation offers a decision-maker a platform.
-Same list, same mailboxes, different ask: roughly a hundredfold difference in conversion.
+Same lists, same mailboxes, and nearly one in five recipients replies.

 Source: ThePod.fm campaign data (Smartlead + Close).
 Percentile distribution publishes with the full dataset export.